aarushi-vermaa/command_line_TicTacToe/README.md

 ## Testing

-To test the functions in the game
+To test the functions in the game:

 ```python
 pytest test_ttt.py -s
 ```

-To test the coverage of the tests
+To test the coverage of the tests:

 ```python
 pytest test_ttt.py -s -cov